How Common Are Truck Crashes?

 - Large trucks were responsible for three percent of all injury and property-damage only collisions but eight percent of all fatal accidents, showing large trucks to be disproportionately responsible for traffic deaths in the country;

-While common belief may suggest an accident is most likely when a vehicle is turning, statistics do not support this conclusion when it comes to truck accidents.
+Common belief may suggest an accident is most likely when a vehicle is turning.
+However, statistics do not support this conclusion when it comes to truck accidents.
 In fact, across the nation, 46 percent of all multiple-vehicle fatal collisions occurred when both a large truck and another vehicle involved were traveling in a straight direction.
-In another 12 percent of fatal accidents, either a truck or another vehicle was negotiating a turn.
-In nine percent of multiple-vehicle fatal collisions, the vehicle other than the truck was turning, and in seven percent of fatal crashes, at least one vehicle involved was stopped in a traffic lane.
+Of 12 percent of fatal accidents, either a truck or another vehicle was negotiating a turn.
+In nine percent of multiple-vehicle fatal collisions, the vehicle other than the truck was turning.
+Finally, in seven percent of fatal crashes, at least one vehicle was stationary in a traffic lane.

 The majority of truck accidents involved an initial impact to the front of the truck, followed by the rear, the left side, and then the right side.
-But trucks were still at a significant risk for being rear-ended.
-In fact, in 2012, large trucks were three times more likely to be rear-ended in fatal accidents than other vehicles including passenger cars.
+But trucks are still at a significant risk of a rear-end accident.
+In fact, in 2012, large trucks were three times more likely to be in a rear-end collision in fatal accidents than other vehicles, including passenger cars.
 Experts believe that the elevated nature of trucks continue to lead to an increase in fatal accidents even though trucks are now outfitted with crossbars that prevent or eliminate a car’s ability to become entrapped beneath the rear of a tractor trailer.

 The statistics surrounding semi-truck accidents in Illinois and across the United States reinforce the belief that, though trucks are a necessary means of transportation, the risk they pose to other motorists is real, and too often, deadly.

-The victims of truck collisions in and around Chicago may be entitled to legal relief for their damages.
-A personal injury claim brought with the help of a lawyer may enable a victim to recovery fair and adequate compensation for the physical, emotional, and financial damages that result from a collision, including the medical bills incurred, wages missed from work, and things like pain and suffering.
+The victims of truck collisions in and around Chicago may have a right to legal relief for their damages.
+A personal injury claim brought with the help of a lawyer may enable a victim to recovery fair and adequate compensation for the physical, emotional, and financial damages that result from a collision.
+This includes medical bills, lost wages from work, and pain and suffering.

-At Abels & Annes, P.C., we have a track record of helping the victims of truck accidents seek and obtain relief for their accidents and we are ready to help you do the same.
-We have a lawyer standing by 24 hours a day, seven days a week, 365 days a year to take your call toll free at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575.
-We will provide you with a free case consultation without any obligation on your part and all information discussed will be kept confidential.
+At Abels & Annes, P.C., we have a track record of helping the victims of truck accidents.
+Our Chicago truck accident lawyers seek and obtain relief for accident victims and we are ready to help you.
+We have a lawyer standing by 24 hours a day, seven days a week at (312) 924-7575.
+We will provide you with a free and confidential case consultation without any obligation on your part.

 If a truck accident has left you injured, make sure you know your legal rights.
 Call Abels & Annes, P.C. today for a free case consultation.